pywbem/pywbem/tests/functiontest/README.md

 * `description`:
   A short description of the testcase.

-* `ignore_python_version`
-  A single digit python version (2 or 3) that tells the client code to ignore this test for that python version.
-Should only be used in rare cases where a test is really version dependent.
-To date the only case is in HTTPS timeout processing where python 2 has an issue with mock.

 * `ignore_test`
   If this element exists, the test is bypassed.
 This is a way to temporarily